syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 ### Removing Sparklines

-XlsIO provides an API to remove the Sparklines from the sparkline groups and also the sparklinegroup from the worksheet.This is illustrated in the following code.
+XlsIO provides an API to remove sparklines from the sparkline group and also the sparkline group from the worksheet.
+This is illustrated in the following code.

 {% tabs %}
 {% highlight c# %}